rgsharma745/csv-to-db/README.md

 ## Features
 - **Automated CSV Reading**: Batch reads multiple CSV files from a designated folder.
-- **Dynamic Table Creation**: Generates a new table for each CSV file with appropriate data types.
+- **Dynamic Table Creation**: Generates a new table for each CSV file with text data type.
 - **Data Upload**: Efficiently uploads CSV data into the PostgreSQL database tables.
 - **Error Handling**: Provides robust error handling during the read and upload processes.